gatewayd-io/docs/developing-plugins/plugin-developers-guide.md

 ## Step 2: Clone the repository and start developing your plugin

-After you have created a new repository for your plugin, you can clone it and start developing your plugin.
+After you have created a new repository for your plugin, clone it and start developing your plugin.
 The template contains a `Makefile` with targets to build the plugin, create checksum and update dependencies.
 You can use these targets to build your plugin.

 ## Step 3: Update the `gatewayd_plugins.yml` file with the correct information